isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

 Advertising Cloud DSP can also import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.

-Contact your [!DNL Adobe] account manager for more information.
+Contact your [!DNL Adobe] account team for more information.

 ## Audiences Available as Placement Targets